Concept Development and Experiential Learning

 For most children who are deafblind or visually and multiply impaired, concept development occurs best when the adults supporting the child take advantage of teaching concepts in the natural context.
 For example, going outside every day the child may feel a breeze, but the day when the wind is strong as a storm approaches helps the child understand “wind” in a new way.
 It gets his attention.

 So much of instruction for these students requires us to take advantage of what catches the child’s attention in the moment.
 We do provide instructional activities of an experiential nature daily, but we must also take advantage of incidental learning or learning in the moment.
 Teaching emotions is an example of when it becomes easier to teach sad, angry, happy, silly, when the child is experiencing that emotion.

 Does the Child Really Have the Concept?

 It is very important to continually check with the child to make sure his or her concept of something is correct.
 Here is an example.
-A student who was very bright and articulate talked knowledgeably about stars, planets, and other astronomical terms.
-However, when an incident occurred that had his teachers questioning him about his understanding of stars, he thought stars had five points.
-His concept of stars was attached to a shape he had learned, but lacked an understanding of what a star really was.
+A student, who was very bright and articulate, talked knowledgeably about stars, planets, and other astronomical terms.
+However, after using his very limited vision to view a star through a telescope, he questioned what he was seeing.
+His concepts of stars were objects had five points.
+His concept of stars was attached to a shape he had learned, but lacked an understanding of what an actual star was.

 Part of quality instruction for students who are deafblind or visually impaired, means regular checks on the child’s conceptual understanding of words used during instruction.
 This can become very critical, especially at higher levels of learning, when the individual’s understanding has to be drawn from print, braille, audio or video materials.